enruk/enruk/README.md

-- Hi, I’m @enruk
+- Hi, I’m Henrik
-- I’m work fulltime as a mechanical engineer and i love coding in my free time
+- I’m work fulltime as a mechanical engineer and i enjoy coding in my free time
 - I'm mainly interested in programming around topics like robotics, production and automation plants
 - I’m currently learning java